What is Predictive Marketing Automation?

 - Use predictive modeling to retain those MVBs and procure more out there who are just like them.

-This is accomplished by constructing models that calculate a scores to define highly refined targets before taking action.
+This is accomplished by constructing models that calculate a scores to define highly refined targets before taking action (The B2B world also utilizes this same process in Marketing Automation via Predictive Lead Scoring).
 This is done perpetually in real time – every second of every day.

 Full Stack Automation

 Another key highlight of a PMA is automation.
 This allows marketers to synchronize, streamline, and execute omnichannel marketing campaigns from a single, centralized apparatus automatically through machine intelligence.

 These days, the process of simply identifying and understanding the past, present, and future browsing/buying habits of your current and potential customer base is insufficient.
 In order to initiate a sale, that knowledge must transform into insights that are actionable.